Tropical surface singularities: Introduction

 Here, we apply the same methods to the family of algebraic surfaces in a toric threefold with a singularity in a fixed point.
 While the basic ideas we use are the same as in \cite{MMS09}, the classification becomes much more complicated and we have to establish and use various facts about lattice polytopes.
 Also, we concentrate purely on tropical surfaces with only finitely many singularities (contrary to our classification in the curve case in \cite{MMS09}).
 Our main result is the classification in Theorem \ref{thm2} below.
 Such a classification is not possible in higher dimensions (see Remark \ref{rem-discrim}).
 Theorem \ref{thm1} tells us for which tropical surfaces there are only finitely many singularities.
 For more details and notation, see Section \ref{sec-class}.

 \begin{theorem} Let $\Delta\subset\R^n$ be a non-degenerate convex lattice polytope and denote by $\mathcal{A}=\Delta\cap\Z^n$ the lattice points of $\Delta$.
-Let $F_u=\max_{(i,j,k)\in\mathcal{A}}\{u_{(i,j,k)}+ix+jy+kz\}$ define a generic (see Definition \ref{def-generic1}) singular tropical hypersurface $S$.
+Let $F_u(\bx)=\max_{m\in\mathcal{A}}\{u_{m}+m\cdot\bx\}$, $\bx\in\R^n$, define a generic (see Definition \ref{def-generic1}) singular tropical hypersurface $S$.
 Assume the dual marked subdivision corresponds to a cone of codimension $c$ in the secondary fan.
 Then the set of singular points in $S$ is a union of finitely many polyhedra of dimension $c-1$. \end{theorem}

-In the following classification below, we thus want to restrict to the case $c=1$ of tropical surfaces $S$ whose dual marked subdivision corresponds to a cone of codimension $1$ in the secondary fan.
+In the following classification below, we thus want to restrict to the case $c=1$ of generic tropical surfaces $S$ whose dual marked subdivision corresponds to a cone of codimension $1$ in the secondary fan.
+(Not all cones of codimension $1$ in the secondary fan correspond to singular tropical surfaces.
+We do not give a complete classification but restrict to cones of maximal-dimensional geometric type.)
 It follows that the dual marked subdivision contains a unique circuit and that every marked polytope in the subdivision which does not contain the circuit is a simplex (see Remark \ref{rem-circuit}).
 We can conclude from Lemma 3.1 of \cite{DT10} that every singular point of $S$ is contained in the cell of $S$ dual to the circuit.

-In addition, we make the assumption that the tropical surface is of maximal-dimensional type, i.e.\ that all lattice points are marked in the dual subdivision.
-This assumption is natural and gives us more control over the possible locations of the singular point.
+In addition, we make the assumption that the tropical surface is of maximal-dimensional geometric type (see Definition \ref{def-mdg-type} in Subsection \ref{subsec-hypersurf}).
+In this case, the singular tropical surface uniquely defines a codimension one cone of the secondary fan, and, in the dual marked subdivision, all lattice points of $\Delta$ are marked.
+Our main result is a complete classification of such singular tropical surfaces and of possible locations of their singular points.

+Notice that some codimension 1 cones of the secondary fan do not appear in our classification: these correspond to singular tropical surfaces which are not of maximal-dimensional geometric type.
+In this case the cone cannot be uniquely restored out of the tropical surface, and the singular locus has positive dimension.

+In what follows we will usually consider polytopes only up to integral unimodular affine transformations which we refer to as {\em IUA-equivalence}.